Colored noise driven unitarity violation causing dynamical quantum state reduction: Conclusions

 Moreover, the diverging susceptibility to physical perturbations leading to SUV (or any other type of spontaneous symmetry breaking) implies that even vanishingly small perturbations will dominate the dynamics of sufficiently large objects, while at the same time having vanishing effect at the microscopic scale.
+We leave identifying possible origins of the unitarity-breaking perturbation to future research.

-Finally, because the unitarity-breaking noise evolves independently of the quantum state, Born's rule statistics for ensemble averaged measurement outcomes are not implied by any property of the noise.
-Instead, they are seen to emerge as a consequence of a fluctuation-dissipation relation being upheld in the SUV dynamics.
+Finally, because the noise driving the quantum state reduction evolves independently of the quantum state, Born's statistics for ensemble averaged measurement outcomes are not implied by any property of the noise.
+Instead, both the Born distribution and the absence of superluminal signalling are seen to emerge as a consequence of a fluctuation-dissipation relation being upheld in the SUV dynamics.